211 Would You Rather Questions [Funny, Hard & Weird]

 159. Would you rather have a four-day workweek forever or a one-month sabbatical every year?

 160. Would you rather double your free time or halve your stress?
-LearnClash split: 42/58 halve stress.
-Parents and founders answered this one fastest.
+Halving stress takes it.
+And the people who answer fastest?
+Parents and founders, every time.

 161. Would you rather rent your dream apartment or own a smaller place you like?